Super-brawl-team/epsilon/docs/index.md

 #### Heap memory

-Unfortunately, local variables can't answer all use cases, and sometimes one need to allocate memory that lives longer than a function call.
+Unfortunately, local variables can't answer all use cases, and sometimes one needs to allocate memory that lives longer than a function call.
 This is traditionally done by using a pair of `malloc` / `free` functions.

 This raises a lot of potential problems that can trigger unpredictable dynamic behaviors: